HwWobbe/WipHww/README.md

 * * https://github.com/Data-Integrity-Group/main/blob/main/README.md
 * * * confirm this is being done effectively
 * * * break out the older content
+* increased use of folders is essential to reduce scrolling

 <hr>